Create your webhook endpoint

 The first thing you must do to use the Fintoc webhooks is to build your own webhook endpoint.
-Building a webhook endpoint is similar to building any endpoint for your application, but we think it's important to have a few considerations in mind before actually writing any code.
+Building a webhook endpoint is similar to building any endpoint for your application, but keep a few considerations in mind before you write any code.

 We also recommend that you read our guide about good practices for implementing webhooks.